intraector/Testorium/README.md

 Flutter version: 1.22.6

-Build: clone the repo and

-flutter build apk --target-platform android-arm64 --release
+Build: clone the repo and run `flutter build apk --target-platform android-arm64 --release`

 apk file can be found in the root of the project